ydangleapps/react-native-boot/README.md

 All contributions are welcome!
 Some documentation:

-- [Here](Recipes.md) is a collection of example tasks
+- [Here](docs/Recipes.md) is a collection of example tasks.
-- [Here](About.md) is a description of how task collection and execution works
+- [Here](docs/About.md) is a description of how task collection and execution works.
-- [Here](Support.md) is a list of supported platforms and libraries
+- [Here](docs/Support.md) is a list of supported platforms and libraries.

 The goal of this tool is to provide a zero-config React Native environment.
 Ideally installing a new react-native library into your project should be seamless.
 This means that any libraries which don't follow the standard project layout or have a special install process, need a custom run task.